ansys/pysherlock/README.rst

 PySherlock makes no commercial claim over Ansys whatsoever.
 This library extends the functionality of Ansys Sherlock by adding a Python interface to Sherlock without changing the core behavior or license of the original software.
-The use of the interactive control of PySherlock requires a legally licensed local copy of Sherlock.
+The use of the interactive control of PySherlock requires a legally licensed copy of Sherlock.

 For more information on Sherlock, see the `Ansys Sherlock <https://www.ansys.com/products/structures/ansys-sherlock>`_ page on the Ansys website.